edge-cloud/www.edge-cloud.net/_posts/2013-05-31-rancidtrac-on-ubuntu-12-04-lts.md

 ### Configuring RANCID

 The installation creates a new user and group named _“rancid”_ with a home directory of /var/lib/rancid.
 Now, we must create at least one device group in RANCID to logically organize our devices.
 Groups can be based on any criteria you wish.
-So if you&#8217;ve got one physical location you could create &#8220;router&#8221;, &#8220;firewall&#8221;, and &#8220;switch&#8221; groups, or, in larger environments with multiple physical locations, group names such as &#8220;Los Angeles&#8221;, &#8220;San Francisco&#8221;, and &#8220;New York&#8221; may be a better choice.
+So if you've got one physical location you could create "router", "firewall", and "switch" groups, or, in larger environments with multiple physical locations, group names such as "Los Angeles", "San Francisco", and "New York" may be a better choice.
 Or in smaller setups you could chose to use a single group.
-For this example we&#8217;ll create a single group called &#8220;network&#8221;.
+For this example we'll create a single group called "network".

-Before editing the sample file, it&#8217;s good practice to start by making a backup copy of the original _rancid.conf_ file.
+Before editing the sample file, it's good practice to start by making a backup copy of the original _rancid.conf_ file.

 <pre>sudo cp /etc/rancid/rancid.conf /etc/rancid/rancid.conf.ORIGINAL</pre>